- Remuneration policy

 Each member receives a base fee, and the Chairman and Vice Chairman also receive a supplement fee.

 The fee structure was changed in 2015 for it to better reflect efforts made in connection with committee work.
-In addition, the Chairman and Vice Chairman receive a supplement fee.
-In 2016, the Board of Directors reduced board remuneration by a further 21%.
-The change took effect from the middle of 2016, and total remuneration of the Board of Directors in 2016 amounted to USD 0.7 million.
-The Board of Directors proposes unchanged remuneration in 2017.
+The total remuneration of the Board of Directors in 2017 amounted to USD 0.7 million.
+The Board of Directors proposes unchanged remuneration in 2018.

 6. Board options